venupasumurthy/Vignan-Hub-AV/README.md

 ---

 ## 🏫 Overview
-**Vignan HUB** is an interactive **Learning Management System (LMS)** designed to streamline online education for both **students** and **teachers**.
+**Vignan HUB** is an interactive **Learning Management System (LMS)** designed to simplify and enhance online education for both **students** and **teachers**.
-The platform allows seamless course management, assignment handling, grading, and communication — providing an engaging and organized digital learning experience.
+It enables seamless management of courses, assignments, grades, and communication — providing a structured and engaging learning environment.

 ---